NovusEdge/notes/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]
-# Obsidian Plugins to use with these notes:
+# Obsidian Plugins to use with these notes

 - Advanced Tables by Tony Grosinger
 - Better Footnote